In recent years, China has taken a top spot in the global production of consumer products.

 For the enterprising business owner, the opportunity to buy and resell Chinese manufactured goods can yield an excellent profit.

-Affordability is a key factor in importing products or manufacturing materials made in China, but it’s imperative to do your research before embarking on this strategy.
+Affordability is a key factor in importing products or manufacturing materials made in China, but it’s imperative to research before embarking on this strategy.

-The first step in becoming a goods importer is to determine whether you have the legal right to import a particular item.
+The first step in becoming a goods importer is determining whether you have the legal right to import a particular item.

 The country of landing for your exported Chinese goods may impose guidelines on certain items and it’s best to understand what restrictions may apply.

-China also has its own set of regulations as well, such as restricting the export of goods like faux-designer clothing or handbags and animal by-products.
+China also has its own set of regulations, such as restricting the export of goods like faux-designer clothing or handbags and animal by-products.

 Familiarize yourself with the import/export laws of both China and your own country to avoid running into any legal issues.